Ninja JC151 Cold Press Juicer Review Powerful Masticating Juicer with Total Pulp Control

 Drawbacks

-• Narrow chute: Requires pre-cutting larger fruits and vegetables, which can be a time-consuming step.
+• Narrow chute: Requires pre-cutting larger fruits and vegetables, which adds prep time.

-• Limited juice yield for leafy greens: While it handles kale and spinach decently, the yield wasn’t as high as I’ve seen with other cold press juicers.
+• Limited juice yield for leafy greens: It handles kale and spinach adequately, but yield trails dedicated horizontal augers.

-• Plastic components: Though durable, I would’ve preferred more metal parts at this price point for added longevity.
+• Plastic components: Durable, though more metal parts would be expected at this price point.

 Competing Brands